Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Contract Design in Partial Information Asymmetry

 \section{Optimal Contract Design in Partial Information Asymmetry}

-Unlike the complete information scenario, there usually exists information asymmetry between the GCS and UAVs in practical applications, where the optimization problem under incomplete information scenarios is formulated as below.
-In the partial information asymmetry scenario, the GCS only knows the total number of UAVs (i.e. $I$) and the private type distribution of UAVs (i.e. $p_j=\{\frac{N_j}{I}\}_{ \forall j \in \mathcal{J}}$).
+Unlike the complete information scenario, there usually exists information asymmetry between the GCS and UAVs in practical applications, where the optimization problem under incomplete information scenarios is formulated {in Sect.~\ref{subsec6-1}}.
+In the partial information asymmetry scenario, the GCS only knows the total number of UAVs (i.e. $I$) and the private type distribution of UAVs (i.e., $p_j=\{\frac{N_j}{I}\}_{ \forall j \in \mathcal{J}}$).